 Here are a few things you should look out for:

-- Truly Unlimited Plans: Some hosting providers advertise free space, storage, or bandwidth, but still cap it at a certain level.
+- Truly Unlimited Plans: Some hosting providers advertise free space, storage, but still cap it at a certain level.
 You should carefully read their terms and find out, whether the unlimited plans they offer are truly unlimited.

 - Expert Support Staff: After hosting your website, you may run into some technical problems.
 Your hosting provider should provide you with excellent support in this regard.
 Their experts should be able to quickly fix any hosting problems you may have.

 - High Quality Training: Your hosting provider should offer high quality resources for you to learn how to manage your hosted site.
 This is important, because you shouldn’t have to rely on their support staff for all your problems.